HandsOnDataViz/book/docs/HandsOnDataViz.md

 chapter.

 1. Since this was only a `practice` repo, let’s delete it from GitHub.
-    In the repo screen of your browser, click the top-right Settings button, scroll all the way down to the “Danger Zone,” and click “Delete this repository,” as shown in Figure
+    In the repo screen of your browser, click the top-right *Settings* button, scroll all the way down to the *Danger Zone*, and click *Delete this repository*, as shown in Figure
     <a href="#fig:repo-delete">69</a>.
 GitHub will ask you to type in
-    your username and repo name to ensure that you really want to delete the repo, and are not a drunken brownie chef.
+    your username and repo name to ensure that you really want to delete the repo, to prove you are not a drunken brownie chef.

 <img src="images/08-github/repo-delete.png" alt="After clicking the Delete Repository button, GitHub will ask you to type your username and repo name to confirm."  />
 <p class="caption">